gkovacs/gkovacs.github.com/index.markdown

 ### About Me

 I'm an MEng (Master's of Engineering) student at MIT, studying Computer Science.
 My research interests are in HCI (Human-Computer Interaction), social/crowd computing, and natural language processing.
-I'm currently building tools to help in translation and language acquisition.
+I'm currently building tools to help in foreign language learning and translation.
 I work with the [User Interface Design group](http://groups.csail.mit.edu/uid/) at CSAIL.

 ### Work